aws-samples/aws-iot-securetunneling-localproxy/README.md

 **-m/--mode [argvalue]**
 Specifies the mode local proxy will run.
 Accepted values are: src, source, dst, destination.

+**-y/--destination-client-type [argvalue]**
+Specifies the backward compatibility mode the local proxy will run when opening a source connection to an older destination client.
+Currently supported values are: V1, V2.
+The localproxy will assume the destination to be V3 if no/invalid value is passed.

 **--config-dir [argvalue]**
 Specifies the configuration directory where service identifier mappings are configured.
 If this parameter is not specified, local proxy will read configuration files from default directory _./config_, under the file path where `localproxy` binary are located.